KgomotsoRapoo/KgomotsoRapoo/README.md

 - 🔭 I’m currently working on Projects in Python, right now I am working with a loan default project
 - 🌱 I’m currently learning Complete Data Science and Machine Learning
-- 👯 I’m looking to collaborate on Banks, Insurance and Financial Companies
+- 👯 I’m looking to collaborate with Banks, Insurance and Financial Companies
 - 🤔 I’m looking for help with getting an internship, graduate program or new entry role.
 - ⚡ Fun fact: I take pictures for fun and coding makes me happy